himanshurawattt/portfolio/README.md

 * clone the repository
 * Explore the project
 * find the bug
-* fix the bug
+* fix the Bug
 * send a Pull request